davidangeli/TicTacToe/readme.md

 # TicTacToe
-This is a basic desktop project that -for starters- impements the fabolous TicTactoe game that can be played against the computer.
-The Kamisado game will be added as a second game option.
+This is a basic desktop project that implements the fabulous TicTactoe  and Kamisado games, that can be played against the computer.

-#### Technical information:
+##### Technical information:
-Java 13 Maven project, with javafx.
+Java 13 Maven project with javafx.

+##### Known issues
+Its not technical, but the computer opponent is basic and flawed, yet.